kitchen/puppet-hiera-cdb/README.md

 This requires the `libcdb-ruby` gem to be installed.
 This, itself, has its own dependencies.
 On Ubuntu you need the `libcdb-dev` and `libcdb1` packages installed.

+Note that the `libcdb-ruby` gem requires ruby 1.9.2 or better for installation.
+I may switch out the cdb library required at some point to make it more compatible.

 If you simply `include hiera_cdb` in your master's catalog it should take care of this for you.
 Note that I have not tested this part on anything other than ubuntu, so YMMV and please send PRs for any portability concerns!

 # TODO